Coco Lee: International collaborations and English debut: 1998–2005

 In 2001, Lee sang the song "A Love Before Time" for the movie Crouching Tiger, Hidden Dragon, which she performed at the Oscars.
 The track was introduced by the actress Julia Stiles as an "evocative love ballad" that combined "the flavor and texture of Eastern music with the orchestral color and sensitive lyrics of Western culture".
-Lee's next album, Promise Coco, was released in October 2001 and included a Mandarin cover song titled "Baby, I'm Sorry" (Baby 對不起).
+Lee's next album, Promise, was released in October 2001 and included a Mandarin cover song titled "Baby, I'm Sorry" (Baby 對不起).
 The track placed at No. 35 on the Taiwan Yearly Singles Top 100 chart that year.
 In 2002, Lee released the remix album D. Is Coco (Dance Is Coco).
 She also sang an anti-tobacco song called "From the Beginning 'til the End" (煙絲萬縷) with singer Jacky Cheung.
 The same year, at the NBA debut of Yao Ming, Lee performed the US national anthem and became the first Chinese-American singer to sing at an NBA game.
 She also sang the anti-racism song "A Dream of One" with Korean singer Park Jin-young.
 In 2003, she performed with Shaggy at the MTV Asia Awards in Singapore and also hosted the show with him.
+Lee recorded the charity singles "Hand in Hand" for SARS with other artists, including Wang Leehom, Stefanie Sun, Elva Hsiao, and Jolin Tsai.

 Lee co-starred in the Chinese comedy movie Master of Everything (自娱自乐) with John Lone, which won the Best Foreign Film award at the 2005 Beverly Hills Film Festival.